25 Interesting Facts About Libya

 3. Libya was originally inhabited by the Berber people, also known as Amazigh.
 Berbers are considered the indigenous inhabitants of North Africa and have occupied the region since at least 2000 BC.

-4. Libya has an ancient history: in the 7th century BC, Phoenicians settled in Tripolitania; in the 6th century BC, Carthage conquered Tripolitania; in the 4th century BC, Greeks colonised Cyrenaica and named it Libya; and in 74 BC, the Romans conquered Libya.
+4. Libya has an ancient history: in the 7th century BC, Phoenicians settled in Tripolitania; in the 6th century BC, Carthage conquered Tripolitania; in the 4th century BC, Greeks colonized Cyrenaica and named it Libya; and in 74 BC, the Romans conquered Libya.

 5. The UNESCO-listed Archaeological Site of Cyrene was one of the main cities of the Greek empire.
 It was founded around 631 BC and was later incorporated into the Roman Empire until an earthquake struck in 365 AD.